iclr-blogposts/staging/_posts/2022-12-01-diffusion-is-all-you-need.md

 ## But why generative models?
-The purpose of predicting molecular conformations is to enable human experts to analyse the properties of the molecules and understand how these properties affect the viability of a molecule as a drug candidate.
+The purpose of prediciting molecular conformations is to enable human experts to analyse the properties of the molecules and understand how these properties affect the viability of a molecule as a drug candidate.
 Therefore, it is important that the molecular conformations generated are diverse to capture the different possible conformations that could occur in nature but the conformations generated should not deviate significantly such that the analysis is affected.
 To set a threshold for the different possible conformations, the standard metric used has been selecting conformations that are within a certain root-mean-square deviation (RMSD), say a few ångströms, of the true structure.

 However, the objective of maximizing the proportion of predictions with RMSD within some tolerance $\epsilon$ is not differentiable and thus, cannot be used for training with stochastic gradient descent.
 Instead, maximizing the expected proportion of predictions with RMSD < $\epsilon$ corresponds to maximizing the likelihood of the true structure under the model’s output distribution, in the limit as $\epsilon$ goes to 0.
 This concept inspires the development of a generative model, whose objective is to minimize an upper bound on the negative log-likelihood of observed molecular structures under the distribution of the model.
 As a result, the problem of molecular docking is treated as a task of learning a distribution over possible positions of a ligand molecule conditioned on the protein structure and a diffusion generative model is developed to represent this space.
 Therefore, this observation has motivated several works on the use of generative models for molecular conformation generation, such as GeoDiff.